Sony Xperia C4

 The Sony Xperia C4 is a mid-range Android smartphone developed and manufactured by Sony and it serves as the successor of the Xperia C3.
 The phone was unveiled on 6 May 2015, and it is marketed as the "Selfie Smartphone".
 Three months later, Sony unveiled its successor, the Xperia C5 Ultra.

 The key features of the phone are the 25 mm 5 megapixel front camera and 1.7 GHz octa-core processor powered by MediaTek MT6752.

 Features

 Hardware

-The Sony Xperia C4 has a 5.5-inch IPS LCD display, Octa-core 1.7 GHz Cortex-A53 Mediatek MT6752 processor, 2 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Sony Xperia C4 has a 5.5-inch IPS LCD, Octa-core 1.7 GHz Cortex-A53 Mediatek MT6752 processor, 2 GB of RAM and 16 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 2600 mAh Li-ion battery, 13 MP rear camera with LED flash and 5 MP front-facing camera with auto-focus.
 It is available in Black, White, Mint colors.